biolab/orange3/doc/widgets/bioinformatics/setenrichment.md

 ![image](images/SetEnrichment1-stamped.png)

 1. Information on the input data set and the ratio of genes that were found in the databases.
-2. Select the species for the term analysis.
+2. Select the species for term analysis.
 The widget automatically selects the species from the input data.
 3. *Entity names* define the features in the input data that you wish to use for term analysis.
 Tick *Use feature names* if your genes or chemicals are used as attribute names rather than as meta attributes.
 4. Select the reference data.
 You can either have all the entities as reference or a reference set from the input.